Sammy-CK/phase-3-code-challenge-product-review/README.md

 ## Entity Relationship Diagram(ERD)
 <img src="relationship.png">

-This project has three tables with the reviews tabla acting as the join table for the products and users table.
+This project has three tables with the reviews table acting as the join table for the products and users table.

 - products table: Has a many-to-many relationship with the users table
 - reviews table: Has a one-to-many relationship with the users table and the products table with products through reviews having many users and vice versa